ray-lo/cyborgpi/README.md

 # cyborgpi

-**09/20/2018**: It turns out the Pi will apepar to be on if the battery is low.
+**09/20/2018**: It turns out that Pi will apepar to be on if the battery is low.
 SSH connection gets quite bad when the battery is low.
 If there is connectivity issues, change/charge batteries first.

+UPDATE on battery situation: bought actually batteries (where the capacity rating is actually within the realm of reality)and chargers (can display how charged up the battery is; I would look at the voltage instead of capacity.
+These are 3.7v batteries so 4.2v is pretty well-charged up).
+The battery is called Orbotronic 3400mAh Li-Ion 3.7v rechargeable battery.
+The charger says XTar VC2 on it.

 Currently debugging issues regardig why the car wont' track straight.